Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• The lounging surface is narrower than a full sectional.
+• The lounging area is narrow compared with a sectional.

 BIGSYY 52 in 3-in-1 Linen Convertible Sleeper